AI Assistant & Intelligence Workflows

 Every assistant query is enriched with live context from your system before it reaches the language model:

-This means you can ask questions like "why did the system not enter on that BTC signal?" or "how exposed am I to high-volatility regime risk right now?" and get answers grounded in your actual system state — not generic explanations.
+This means you can ask questions like "why did the system not enter on that BTC signal?", "how exposed am I to high-volatility regime risk right now?", or "why is this token on the thesis watchlist?" and get answers grounded in your actual system state — not generic explanations.

 Safety Constraints